tingyu12345/white/youtube_data/Live YOUR Life.md

 Yeah, it's not a fashion.

-Yeah, they actually **make money out of it**.
+Yeah, they actually *make money out of it*.
 It's something different from office work, but they still do have their own passion and they learn skills.
 So I think it is important to support the children, and also it is important to see what your children really like and what he or she can really do.

 Yeah, I mean for us personally, you know, you guys have seen our videos, we live rather modestly but we're okay with that because we both worked in companies full time.
 We both didn't like it.
 It didn't suit us.
 We had to try.
 We didn't like it.

-So we thought, you know, why don't we kind of take **this leap of faith** and see if we can, you know, freelance, do freelance jobs half of the time, and the other kind of half the time we can, you know, do YouTube?
+So we thought, you know, why don't we kind of take *this leap of faith* and see if we can, you know, freelance, do freelance jobs half of the time, and the other kind of half the time we can, you know, do YouTube?
 Hopefully, I mean, this is what we'd love to do.
-We would rather make, you know, a little less money and love what we do every day than to go to our companies every day and come home like exhausted and just **collapse.**
+We would rather make, you know, a little less money and love what we do every day than to go to our companies every day and come home like exhausted and just *collapse.*

 If it weren't for you guys and everyone who's been watching over the past like, you know, two-plus years, we wouldn't have been able to follow our dream.
 So yeah, I don't know.
 I guess that's just what we're really passionate about, this kind of topic.

 Just kind of, if you think that something could make you really happy if you just took the chance and tried it, do it.
-Because I think, I know it sounds like really **corny and cliché,** though I think you would regret it more if you didn't do it.
+Because I think, I know it sounds like really *corny and cliché,* though I think you would regret it more if you didn't do it.

 Yes, so don't limit yourself.
 No expiry date, there's no expiry date.

 All right guys, next video is gonna be about Busan, we have, you know, on Sunday.
 Bye bye you!

+### 重點單字

 mandatory /ˈmændətɔri/ - 強制的、必須的 (adj.)
 - 📝 *In many countries, it is mandatory to wear a seatbelt while driving.(在許多國家，開車時必須繫安全帶。)*